ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 Bob logs in to the AWS website, entering the company's account identifier, his name `bob`, and the password `P4ssword_`.
 He does the following:

-- Select the region where the DynamoDB table is kept.
+- Selects the region where the DynamoDB table is kept.
-- Searches for the `DynamoDB` service.
+- Searches for the "DynamoDB" service.
-- Clicks "Tables" and is told "Your role does not have permissions to view the list of tables.".
+- Clicks **Tables** and is told, "Your role does not have permissions to view the list of tables."
-- Under your name at the top right of the screen, click "Switch role".
+- Under his name at the top right of the screen, clicks **Switch role**.
-- Enter your account identifer in "Account".
+- Enters his account identifier in **Account**.
-- Enter `reader` in "Role".
+- Enters "reader" in **Role**.
-- Enter anything in "Display Name".
+- Enters anything in **Display Name**.
-- Click "Switch role".
+- Clicks **Switch role**.

-Bob is returned to the tables screen, can click the Person table, click "Explore table items", and finally see Alice's email address.
+Bob is returned to the tables screen, and he can click the Person table, click **Explore table items**, and finally see Alice's email address.

 ![See the DynamoDB table](./assets/seeTable.jpg)

-When he's done he can click "Switch back", under his username at the top right.
+When he's done, Bob can click **Switch back** under his username at the top right.

 ### How to limit Bob's access to the table?

 If Bob doesn't need permanent access to the table, the administrator will want to remove Bob's permissions once he has read the data he needs.
 There are various ways of doing this:

 - Set a calendar reminder to manually log in and delete `bobreader`, possibly after emailing Bob to check that he's done.
-This has a lot of room for human error.
+This approach leaves a lot of room for human error.
 - Create a custom script using AWS Lambda, CloudTrail, and CloudWatch, that triggers when Bob assumes the `reader` role and deletes `bobreader`.
 This is too much work, since user access is a common request.
 - Set the date the policy ends.
 Bob will be able to assume the role as many times as he wants before this time.
-This is the most secure and simple way of assigning temporary access.
+This is the simplest and most secure way of assigning temporary access.
 To do this, you can add a date a few days in the future to `bobreader`:
   ```json
   "Condition": {
     "DateLessThan": {"aws:CurrentTime": "2023-11-06T23:59:59Z"}